Egyptian Citizenship by Investment

 - Not included

-Spouse and dependent minor children included.
-Dependent children up to approximately age 21 may be included; exact age limits depend on dependency status.
-Extended family members are not covered under the standard investment route.
-Egypt's program is less transparent on extended family inclusion than Caribbean programs; confirm with GAFI at time of application.
+Spouse and dependent minor children are included within the same investment threshold at no additional investment cost.
+Dependent children up to approximately age 21 may be included subject to demonstrated financial dependency.
+Extended family members (parents, siblings, grandparents) are not covered under the standard investment citizenship route and would need to apply separately through other immigration channels.
+Egypt's program documentation on extended family inclusion is less transparent than Caribbean programs; confirm current policy with GAFI or a licensed Egyptian immigration lawyer at time of application.

 Travel Benefits